Why you need a Google My Business listing

-Please don't put on your tinfoil hat.
-It's not all bad.
-While it's great to have control over your privacy, GMB is beneficial not only for your business but for your customers.
+Please don’t put on your tinfoil hat.
+SEO is not all bad.
+While it’s great to have control over your privacy, GMB is beneficial not only for your business but for your customers.
 Consumers can find what they want, where they want it from a simple Google search.

 Businesses with a brick-and-mortar store would be crazy not to harness the power of local search.
 It’s a simple, free and effective way to boost traffic to your physical store.

-But what about companies who operate exclusively online and don't have a storefront?
+But what about companies that operate exclusively online and don’t have a storefront?

 Local SEO will still help your business rank higher in the search results and is an excellent way for small businesses to generate leads in their local area.
 61% of people called a company from a GMB listing.
 Those are pretty good odds, especially for a free service.

 Data is Googles best friend.
 You want to populate your GMB account with as much information as possible.
-This will make your business more "authentic" in Google's eyes, and companies with the most information are usually favoured and rewarded by Google by placing the listing on the sidebar of local search results.
+This will make your business more “authentic” in Google’s eyes.
+Companies with the most information are usually favoured and rewarded by Google by placing the listing on the sidebar of local search results.

 A picture is worth a thousand words.
 Well, not anymore.
 Uploading photos is worth, on average, 35% more clicks to businesses than those without.

-That's a drastic difference, and such an easy way to make your listing more appealing and boost your site traffic.
+That’s a drastic difference and an easy way to make your listing more appealing and boost your site traffic.

 Google will punish you for any incorrect information so make sure you are selecting relevant categories, products and services that your business provides.